Summer Piano Institute and the Summer Organ InstituteSummer Organ Institute (for students age 12-18)

 Summer Piano Institute

-THE SUMMER PIANO INSTITUTE, THE SUMMER ORGAN INSTITUTE AND THE PIPE ORGAN ENCOUNTER at Baylor School of Music are exciting opportunities for talented young piano and organ students.
+THE SUMMER PIANO INSTITUTE and the THE SUMMER ORGAN INSTITUTE at the Baylor School of Music are exciting opportunities for talented young piano and organ students.
 An intensive week of study and varied musical experience is offered within the college environment of the Baylor campus.
 Students are housed in supervised dormitories and have the use of University practice and recreational facilities.

 THE SUMMER PIANO INSTITUTE is open to rising 8th-12th graders.
 Musical activities for the week include private lessons, master classes and lecture-demonstrations with members of the Baylor piano faculty, theory class and computer theory drill, keyboard skills classes in the Clavinova digital labs, videos of famous artists, regular practice periods, and student and faculty recitals.